 Mr. Viadro has authored numerous articles profiling San Francisco and Alameda County superior court judges in The Verdict and The Trial Lawyer magazines.
 He authored "Minimizing the Workers' Compensation Carrier's Reimbursement Claim" Forum, September 2005 and has also co-authored other articles including "Avoiding Malpractice with C.C.P.
 998: A Review of Deocampo v.
-Ann," Forum, December 2003, "Reconciling the Rift in American Judicial Treatment of the Qualified Pollution Exclusion," International Insurance Law Review (1994, Vol. 2, Issue 4), and "The 1992 Survey of Non-profit Case Law," U.S.F.
+Ann," Forum, December 2003; "Reconciling the Rift in American Judicial Treatment of the Qualified Pollution Exclusion," International Insurance Law Review (1994, Vol. 2, Issue 4); and "The 1992 Survey of Non-profit Case Law," U.S.F.
 Law Review.
-Mr. Viadro has also lectured on various topics pertaining to third party lawsuits.
+Mr. Viadro frequently lectures on various topics pertaining to third party lawsuits and the interplay workers' compensation law.

-Mr. Viadro started his practice as an insurance defense litigator where he learned the "ins and outs" of the defense bar.
+Mr. Viadro started his practice as an insurance defense litigator, learning the "ins and outs" of the defense bar.
 In 1995, Mr. Viadro began to represent personal injury victims and immediately found it more rewarding to represent the injured and aggrieved rather than defend against their lawsuits.
-He joined The Veen Firm, P.C., in 1996 where he later served as a trial team leader until founding Butler Viadro, LLP, in 2009.
+He joined The Veen Firm, P.C., in 1996, where he later served as a trial team leader until co-founding Butler Viadro, LLP, in 2009.

 Mr. Viadro was born and raised in San Francisco, California.